 If a locality is participating with other localities as part of an approved OAA Cooperative Partnership project, they may use their OAA Distributions and Direct Distributions as an allowable cost to provide matching funds towards the OAA Cooperative Partnership project.

-(d)
+(d) Obtain a copy of the locality’s FY2025 OAA Annual Reporting submission and test for the following.

+Refer to guidance at the Planning audit procedure above concerning the annual reporting now completed in the OAA’s Grants Portal.
 (1) Ensure the annual OAA reporting submission has been properly completed in accordance with the OAA’s requirements; and

-(2) Ensure the financial section of the OAA reporting submission reconciles and agrees to the locality’s underlying financial records. .Obtain a copy of the locality’s FY2025 annual OAA Reporting submission, which is required to be submitted to the OAA by September 1, 2024.
-This reporting will be applicable for funds that were awarded/distributed to the locality during the fiscal year 2024.
+(2) Ensure the financial section of the OAA reporting submission reconciles and agrees to the locality’s underlying financial records.

+Note: This reporting is applicable for new grant funds that were awarded to the locality and/or approved for carryforward from prior year awards during the grant period applicable for the fiscal year 2025.
+The OAA’s due date for the locality’s annual reporting submission is September 1.
+Accordingly, the auditor will need to wait to perform this step of the procedure after the locality has submitted its reporting in the OAA Grants Portal.

 Required Audit Procedure – Part 2 Gold Standard Incentive Application Grant Funding